radiopapus/static-blog-based-on-grow/content/pages/about@en.md

             <p class="details__text">One of the first person who was hired and started development after CTO interview.</p>
             <p class="details__text">Switched from PHP stack to Java/Kotlin.</p>
             <p class="details__text">Communicated with customer: sprint plannings, 1-1 discussions every week.</p>
-            <p class="details__text">Developed patient PHI test covered with a reference to 12 factors methodology micro-service based on Spring <p class="details__text">Boot framework and Kotlin as a language.</p>
+            <p class="details__text">Developed patient PHI test covered with a reference to 12 factors methodology micro-service based on Spring Boot framework and Kotlin as a language.</p>
             <p class="details__text">Actively participated in development of different  business features for patient and provider apps which used GraphQL as API and for front-end communications.</p>
             <p class="details__text">Participated in apllying of event sourcing approach and Kafka as a message broker.</p>
             <p class="details__text">Participated in development and review event sourcing framework for the JVM written in Kotlin specially  created for Navio.
 Developed a special short-lived application that emit messages to Kafka and share content between other apps, so called event-migrator (10x faster than previous solution).</p>